 How to build a clean air shelter

-A clean air shelter is an indoor space that aims to reduce exposure to air pollution, in this case, particulate matter produced by bushfire smoke.
-Any reduction in exposure can help reduce symptoms.
+A clean air shelter is an indoor space that aims to reduce exposure to air pollution, such as particulate matter produced by bushfire smoke.
+Any reduction in exposure can help reduce asthma symptoms.
 It is particularly important to avoid or minimise exposure during periods of extreme smoke levels.

 To build a clean air shelter:

-- Find a room with limited doorways or windows to the outside.
-Rooms with doors and windows have more ventilation, and are more likely to let polluted air from outside in.
+- Find a room with limited doorways or windows to the outside as a clean air shelter only works if your home is well sealed.
+Rooms with doors and windows have more ventilation and are more likely to let polluted air from outside in.

 - If you have air conditioning; ensure the setting is switched to ‘recirculate’ so it is not bringing the outside air in.

-- A portable air cleaner can help remove particulate matter from the air.
-Look for an air cleaner which says it filters 95% of particles and has a HEPA (high-efficiency particulate air) filter.
+- A portable air cleaner/purifier can help remove particulate matter (fine particles) from the air.
+Look for an air purifier that says it filters 95% of particles and has a HEPA (high-efficiency particulate air) filter.
 Be mindful of the room size it claims to filter when purchasing.
 They are only useful for use in isolated places and not a safeguard covering the whole house.
-Air cleaners are available from around $100 – $200.
 Individuals need to consider the costs of trigger reduction products for their individual circumstances.

-An alternative to creating a clean air shelter in your home, is seeking refuge in a facility that will provide this, such as shopping centre, cinema, library or museum.
+An alternative to creating a clean air shelter in your home is seeking refuge in a facility that will provide this, such as a shopping centre, cinema, library, or museum.